blog detail

 With most gutters, unfortunately, if you don’t clean them out, you could be setting yourself up for higher costs down the road.
 Avoiding the task for too long may result in shingle damage, roof leaks, water damage in the interior of your home, mold growth, and more.

 The bottom line is this: regular gutter cleaning is critical to the condition and long-term value of your home.
+Not only do well-functioning gutters help protect your roofline, they also help improve the safety of your home.

 The general recommendation when it comes to cleaning out your gutters is to do it twice a year—once in the spring and once in the fall.

 Winter snow and ice take a toll on your gutters.
 When spring rolls around, you’re likely to see a buildup of dirt and debris, and possibly even bird and rodent nests.
+Cleaning out your gutters when the weather warms up prepares them to better manage the spring rains and summer storms.

-Cleaning out your gutters when the weather warms up will prepare them to better manage the spring rains and summer storms.
-This will help ensure that your home does not experience water damage due to the overflow of clogged gutters.
+This will help ensure that your home does not experience water damage from clogged gutters.

 When leaves start to fall, it’s time to add “clean out my gutters” to your to-do list once more.
 Autumn leaves have a nasty habit of accumulating inside your gutters and can potentially clog them before the winter snow arrives.
+This makes it a good time of year to clean out your gutters.

 How often you schedule a gutter cleaning depends on where you live and what type of environment surrounds your home.
 Ask yourself the following four questions.
 Your answers may indicate that you need to clean out your gutters three or four times a year rather than just twice.